-At first glance this seemed interesting to me but then I watched this video and it gave me pause.
-Isn’t this discrimination (against men), they say?
+At first glance, this seemed interesting to me but then I wondered: Isn’t this discrimination (against men)?
 Is this a throw-back to the fifties?
 Is this a stereotyping of men (as predators) and of women (as vulnerable)?
 Some suggest this trend will take us in the wrong direction, that the rights women have fought for are being compromised in this trend.
 Is this a slippery slope?

 What do you think of this 2012 trend?
 Is it stereotyping or discriminatory or a marketing idea whose time has come?
 Do you feel it is regressive?
 Women-only hotel floors: thumbs up – or down?